gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 Stale, heading toward the plains.
 She watched them for a moment, then closed her eyes.

-"Goof," she muttered a moment later.
+"Camel," she muttered a moment later.
 Of *course* she hadn't been able to mind-hear anything.
 What had happened earlier with Big Blue had been a coincidence.
 She shouldn't---